GLOBAL MARKETS-Stocks set for strongest week of 2023 on interest rate cheer

 Benchmark 10-year Treasury yields US10YT=RR are down more than 20 basis points in two sessions since the U.S. Federal Reserve left rates on hold on Wednesday and Chair Jerome Powell said risks to the outlook for rates settings was balanced.

-Cash Treasuries were untraded in Asia as markets were closed in Tokyo due to a holiday, and 10-year futures TNc1 held recent gains to imply yields were steady at 4.67%.
+Cash Treasuries were untraded in Asia owing to a holiday in Japan, and 10-year futures TNc1 held recent gains to imply yields were steady at 4.67%.
 MSCI's broadest index of Asia-Pacific shares outside Japan .MIAPJ0000PUS rose 0.9%.

 "Markets have become increasingly confident that rates in the U.S. have now peaked," said ANZ analysts in a note.